schc-over-sigfox/schc-over-sigfox/README.md

 * **Diego Wistuba**: Profile coauthor, developer
 * **Juan Carlos Zúñiga**: Profile coauthor, advisor

+## Known issues:

+* After successfully completing a SCHC Session of n SCHC Fragments, if the next session uses the same Rule ID as the previous one, is composed of the same umber of SCHC Fragments in its last window, and if the first delivered message of that session is an All-1, the Receiver will interpret that All-1 as a retransmission of the last All-1 of the previous section, responding with the corresponding complete Compound ACK.
+Selecting different Rule IDs for consecutive SCHC transmissions is suggested in order to avoid this issue.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.